Dear Members,

 5.483 |

-Panipat Unit as compared to CPLY due to lower production and lesser on stream days.
+CPLY due to lower production and lessor on stream days.

 Financial Highlights